 The uplink streaming procedures follow a general high-level workflow, starting from provisioning to the actual uplink streaming sessions.
 The Egest Session refers to the time period during which media content is uplink streamed to the 5GMSu AS and optionally egested from there to the 5GMS Application Provider.
 The Provisioning Session refers to the time period during which the 5GMSu Client is permitted to upload stream media content.
 Interactions between the 5GMSu AF and the 5GMSu Application Provider may occur at any time while the Provisioning Session is active.

 The 5GMSu Provisioning API allows the selection of Media Session Handling (M5u) and Uplink Streaming (M4u) options, including whether the media content is published to trusted 5GMSu ASs.
 The 5GMSu AF selects the M5u interface according to the provisioning option.
-The Media Session Handling interface exposed by the 5GMSu AF can be used for remote control, metrics reporting, requesting different policy and charging treatments, or 5GMSu AF-based Network Assistance.
+The Media Session Handling interface exposed by the 5GMSu AF can be used for metrics reporting, requesting different policy and charging treatments, or 5GMSu AF-based Network Assistance.

 When the 5GMSu AF and 5GMSu AS reside in the same DN, then the 5GMSu AF selects the 5GMSu AS.
 Interactions between a 5GMSu AF and a 5GMSu AS (M3u interactions) take place for Content Egest (M2u) and Uplink Streaming (M4u) resource reservations.
 The 5GMSu AS allocates M2u and M4u resources and communicates resource identifiers back to the 5GMSu AF.
 The 5GMSu AF provides information about the provisioned resources (in the form of resource identifiers) for Media Session Handling, Content Egest, and Uplink Streaming to the 5GMSu Application Provider.
 The resource identifiers for Media Session Handling and Uplink Streaming are needed by the 5GMSu Client to access the selected features.